-2.2.2.1 Table 4.1 and Table 4.2 apply, respectively, to the bulkheads and decks separating adjacent spaces there is a doubt as to its classification for the purpose of the present Section, or where it is possible to assign two or more classifications to a space, it is to be treated as a space within the relevant category having the most stringent boundary requirements.
+2.2.2.1 Table 4.1 and Table 4.2 apply, respectively, to the bulkheads and decks separating adjacent spaces

-2.2.2.2 For determining the appropriate fire integrity standards to be applied to divisions between adjacent spaces, such spaces are classified according to their fire risk as shown in categories (1) to (11) below.
+2.2.2.
+For determining the appropriate fire integrity standards to be applied to divisions between adjacent spaces, such spaces are classified according to their fire risk as shown in categories (1) to (11) below.